rust-lang-ua/rust-ukraine.github.io/about.md

 In 2015 Andrey Listochkin and Ivan Lavriv - both Kottans members - ran a **joint Kyiv + Lviv Rust 1.0 release party**.
 Later that year Ivan ran the second Rust Ukraine meetup.

 Since then the informal gatherings continued at various Ukrainian developer conferences and meetups.
 Notably: Kyiv JS meetups, various City JS conferences, PyCon UA, XP Days, and Lviv Pivorak meetups.

+In 2016 Andrey helped Mikhail Pankov start Russian Rust community - RustyCrate (he came up with the name amongst other things).

 In 2017, **the second [RustFest conference](https://www.youtube.com/playlist?list=PL85XCvVPmGQhvs1Rnet_24B-AI3YSM2YG) took place in Kyiv**, and shortly after we decided to run regular meetups in the city.